 Several of the house drinks here are amazing.
 Most offer some form of rum and coconut combo that you will love.
-My favorites were Doc’s Cure and he Sanibel Sunset.
-Doc’s Bumbu Colada caught me be surprise and in the best way.
-When you are having fun choosing a place that has a drink menu the size of the food menu is a good way to go.
+My favorites were Doc’s Cure and the Sanibel Sunset.
+Doc’s Bumbu Colada caught me by surprise and in the best way.
+When you are having fun choosing a place that has a drink menu the size of food menu is a good way to go.

 A nice thing about this location is that you can walk to the resort and back so easily.
 So, even having a little extra fun at the bar only leads to a walk instead of an Uber.

 The beach here is long, semi-private, and uncrowded.
 You can find shells here, especially after a storm that will be keepers for that home project or personal collection.
 I think if I owned a resort in the area I would set up a simple shell washing station or two and link it to the pool filtration system.

 We started the day with breakfast at Key Lime Bistro.
 I have been here before but my friend had not, so breakfast was what was on the menu.
 With some Key Lime Pie to go to the secure back at the resort for later.

 After a great breakfast, we went for a walk on the beach each looking for a single perfect shell as a memento of the vacation.
 Years ago I took a small rock home from a cruise to St. Croix.
 It just seemed unique and something fun to have on a shelf at home as a reminder of that spot, and little memory of that time.
 Since then I have taken a rock or shell from many locations for the same reason.
 They cover 5 small shelves in my home and when I hold one I can transport myself back to a special time and place.
 I do not choose large items just small ones that look special and unique so I can link them in my mind’s eye to a place and time.